apitlekays/OmekaThemeDev-HispanicLiverpoolCC/README.md

 * To configure HTML layout for login/forgotpassword etc pages, head to _application/views/scripts/users_ folder.
 * To configure HTML layout for SignUp page, head to _plugins/GuessUser/views/public/user_ folder.
 * Wrap everything between header and footer, a div with an id 'primary'.
+* Need to learn how to properly 'hack' the search function.

 ## Useful Resources (Omeka Development)
 * Displaying total number of items (http://omeka.org/forums/topic/display-total-items-in-omeka-20)